colelawrence/enum-ts/README.md

 ## Install

-This is currently just an executable you can install with
+This is currently just an executable you can install through compiling through cargo, or use by installing through npm (soon).

 ```sh
 cargo install enum-ts